-“They’ve already spent the money to comply, they don’t want a disruption by having the deregulation, and they don’t want the bad actors like Murray Energy to get a competitive advantage from this,” Earthjustice attorney Jim Pew says.
+“They’ve already spent the money to comply,” said Earthjustice attorney Jim Pew.
+“They don’t want a disruption by having the deregulation, and they don’t want the bad actors like Murray Energy to get a competitive advantage from this.”

-For more information, read Erasing Lives: The EPA’s Crooked Scheme, a report from Earthjustice on the 20-year battle to regulate power plants, the backstory behind the Trump administration's efforts to overturn the protections, and personal stories from those who live near power plants.
+For more information on the Mercury & Air Toxics Standards, please read Erasing Lives: The EPA’s Crooked Scheme, a report from Earthjustice on the 20-year battle to regulate power plants, the backstory behind the Trump administration's efforts to overturn the protections, and personal stories from those who live near power plants.

 Jim Pew is a senior attorney in the Washington, D.C., office.
 He joined Earthjustice in 1997.
 Since then, his work has included air toxics litigation to reduce toxins emitted from hazardous waste incinerators, cement kilns, coal-fired power plants, and more.